Vanessa Williams: Personal life

 Williams and her mother Helen co-authored a memoir titled You Have No Idea, published in April 2012.
-In the book, Williams discusses her childhood, rise to fame, and personal struggles, including life with type 1 diabetes and the fact that she was sexually molested by a woman when she was ten years old.
+In the book, Williams discusses her childhood, rise to fame, and personal struggles, including life with type 1 diabetes and that she was sexually molested by a woman when she was ten years old.
 She spoke candidly about having an abortion while she was in high school.

-Williams is a practicing Catholic, something she spoke about on the ABC News program Focus on Faith with Fr.
-Edward L. Beck.
+Williams is a practicing Catholic, something she spoke about on the ABC News program Focus on Faith with Father Edward L. Beck.

 Williams has been married three times.
-She married Ramon Hervey II at St. Francis Xavier Catholic Church in 1987 just a few years after giving up her Miss America crown and gave birth to her first child at that time.
+She married Ramon Hervey II at St. Francis Xavier Catholic Church in 1987, just a few years after giving up her Miss America crown and gave birth to her first child at that time.
 Hervey was a public relations specialist who was hired to resuscitate her career after her resignation.
-They had three children, Melanie, Jillian, and Devin.
+They had three children, including Jillian.
 They divorced in 1997.

 She married NBA basketball player Rick Fox in 1999.
 They had one daughter, Sasha Gabriella Fox.
 They divorced in 2004.
-In 2015, she married Jim Skrip, a businessman from Buffalo, New York at St. Stanislaus Catholic Church, after receiving a Church annulment of her first marriage.
-The couple quietly divorced in 2021.
+In 2015, she married Jim Skrip, a businessman from Buffalo, New York, at St. Stanislaus Catholic Church, after receiving a Church annulment of her first marriage.
+The couple divorced in 2021.

-Her daughter, Jillian Hervey, is an American singer, dancer, and member of the group Lion Babe.